 The Court of Appeal has given jail sentences to 13 activists who stormed the Legislative Council in 2014, following a successful legal challenge by the Department of Justice.

-The demonstrations were in response to Finance Committee chair Ng Leung-sing forcing a vote on the HK$340 million funding plan for a controversial northeast New Territories development proposal.
-The vote took place whilst pan-democrats were out of their seats.
+The demonstrations were in response to Finance Committee chair Ng Leung-sing’s attempts to end a filibuster by the pro-democracy camp over a controversial northeast New Territories development proposal.

 On Tuesday, the judges sentenced 12 of the defendants to 13 months in jail.
 The last defendant, Wong Kan-yuen, had pleaded guilty and was given an eight-month jail term.